appscode/service-broker/docs/guides/kubedb/postgres.md

 ## Provisioning: Creating a New ServiceInstance

 AppsCode Service Broker currently supports three plans for `postgresql` class as we can see above.
-Using `demo-postgresql` plan we can provision a demo Postgres database in cluster.
-Using `demo-ha-postgresql` plan we can provision a demo HA Postgres database in cluster.
-And using `postgresql` plan we can provision a custom Postgres database with custom [Postgres Spec](https://kubedb.com/docs/0.9.0/concepts/databases/postgres/#postgres-spec) of [Postgres CRD](https://kubedb.com/docs/0.9.0/concepts/databases/postgres).
+Using `demo-postgresql` plan we can provision a demo PostgreSQL database.
+Using `demo-ha-postgresql` plan we can provision a demo HA PostgreSQL database.
+And using `postgresql` plan we can provision a custom PostgreSQL database with the full functionality of a [Postgres CRD](https://kubedb.com/docs/0.9.0/concepts/databases/postgres).

-AppsCode Service Broker accept only metadata and [Postgres Spec](https://kubedb.com/docs/0.9.0/concepts/databases/postgres/#postgres-spec) as parameters for the plans of `postgresql` class.
-The metadata and spec should be provided with key `"metadata"` and `"spec"` respectfully.
+AppsCode Service Broker accepts only metadata and [Postgres Spec](https://kubedb.com/docs/0.9.0/concepts/databases/postgres/#postgres-spec) as parameters for the plans of `postgresql` class.
+The metadata and spec should be provided with key `"metadata"` and `"spec"` respectively.
 The metadata is optional for all of the plans available.
-But the spec is required for the clustom plan and it must be valid.
+But the spec is required for the custom plan and it must be valid.

-Since a `ClusterServiceClass` named `postgresql` exists in the cluster with a `ClusterServicePlan` named `postgresql`, we can create a `ServiceInstance` ponting to them with custom specification as parameter.
+Since a `ClusterServiceClass` named `postgresql` exists in the cluster with a `ClusterServicePlan` named `postgresql`, we can create a `ServiceInstance` pointing to them with custom specification as parameters.

 > Unlike `ClusterServiceBroker`, `ClusterServiceClass` and `ClusterServicePlan` resources, `ServiceInstance` resources must be namespaced.
-The latest version of service catelog supports `ServiceBroker`, `ServiceClass` and `ServicePlan` resources that are namespace scoped and alternative to `ClusterServiceBroker`, `ClusterServiceClass` and `ClusterServicePlan` resources.
+The latest version of .service catalog supports `ServiceBroker`, `ServiceClass` and `ServicePlan` resources that are namespace scoped and alternative to `ClusterServiceBroker`, `ClusterServiceClass` and `ClusterServicePlan` resources.

 Create the `ServiceInstance`: